Crawling technicolor: WW or NG mechanism at fixed points?

 \section{WW or NG mechanism at fixed points?}

 The discovery of the Higgs boson has focussed attention on strongly coupled electroweak theories that can produce a light scalar.
 Crawling technicolor (TC) is a new proposal for this.

 The main idea of crawling TC is that there is a conformal limit of dynamical electroweak theory at which the Higgs boson corresponds to a zero-mass dilaton.
-This differs fundamentally from recent work on ``dilatonic'' walking gauge theories \cite{Appel10,Yam11,Appel13, Yam14,Golt16} in that we have a true dilaton: it does not decouple in the relevant conformal limit.
+This differs fundamentally from recent work on ``dilatonic'' walking gauge theories \cite{Appel10,Yam11,Appel13,Yam14,Golt16} in that we have a true dilaton: it does not decouple in the relevant conformal limit.

-Modern approaches to the conformal properties of field theories depend on a key assertion from long ago: renormalization destroys the conformal invariance of a theory at all couplings $\alpha$ except at fixed points where the $\psi$ function of Gell-Mann and Low or the related $\beta$ function of Callan and Symanzik vanishes.
+Modern approaches to the conformal properties of field theories depend on a key assertion from long ago: renormalization destroys the conformal invariance of a theory at all couplings $\alpha$ except at fixed points where the $\psi$ function of Gell-Mann and Low or the related $\beta$ function of Callan and Symanzik (CS) vanishes.

 At a fixed point, exact conformal invariance corresponds to the limit $\theta^\mu_\mu \to 0$, where $\theta_{\mu\nu}$ is the energy-momentum tensor (improved \cite{CCJ70} when scalar fields are present).
-Like other global symmetries, this symmetry can be realized in two ways~\cite{MGM69}: \begin{enumerate} \item the WW mode, where conformal symmetry is manifest, Green's functions exhibit power-law behavior, and all particle masses go to zero; \item the NG mode, where there is a massless scalar boson of the NG type (a genuine dilaton) that allows other masses to be non-zero. \end{enumerate} There are no theoretical grounds for preferring one mode over the other: consistent model field theories that exhibit scale invariance in WW or NG mode both exist, and the choice ultimately depends on phenomenological requirements.
+Like other global symmetries, this symmetry can be realized in two ways~\cite{MGM69}: \begin{enumerate}[label=(\arabic*)] \item The Wigner-Weyl (WW) mode, where conformal symmetry is manifest, Green's functions exhibit power-law behavior, and all particle masses go to zero; \item The Nambu-Goldstone (NG) mode, where there is a massless scalar boson of the NG type (a genuine dilaton) that allows other masses to be nonzero. \end{enumerate} There are no theoretical grounds for preferring one mode over the other: consistent model field theories that exhibit scale invariance in either the WW or NG mode exist.
+The choice ultimately depends on phenomenological requirements.

 Dilaton Lagrangians were invented long ago \cite{Nambu68,Isham70b, Ell70,Zum70,Ell71}.
-They were used recently to construct chiral-scale perturbation theory \cite{CT1,CT2,CT3} for 3-flavor quantum chromodynamics (QCD) with a nonperturbative IR fixed point.
+They were used recently to construct chiral-scale perturbation theory \cite{CT1,CT2,CT3} for three-flavor quantum chromodynamics (QCD) with a nonperturbative infrared (IR) fixed point.